ChangWan723/ChangWan723.github.io/_posts/ArticleExcerpt/softwareDevelopment/2023-10-11-Excerpts-from-Clean-Code.md

 >In short, a programmer who writes clean code is an artist who can take a blank screen through a series of transformations until it is an elegantly coded system.

->Reading clean code will never be quite like reading Lord of the Rings.
+>Reading clean code will never be quite like reading _Lord of the Rings_.
 Still, the literary metaphor is not a bad one.
 Like a good novel, clean code should clearly expose the tensions in the problem to be solved.
 It should build those tensions to a climax and then give the reader that “Aha!
 Of course!” as the issues and tensions are resolved in the revelation of an obvious solution.

 >The Boy Scouts of America have a simple rule that we can apply to our profession.
 >